google/web-starter-kit/README.md

 ## Browser Support

-At present, we officially aim to support the following browsers:
+At present, we officially aim to support the last two versions of the following browsers:

-* IE9, IE10, IE11, IE Mobile 10
-* FF 30, 31
-* Chrome 34, 35
+* Chrome
-* Safari 7, 8
+* Edge
-* Opera 23, 24
+* Firefox
-* iOS Safari 7, 8
+* Safari
-* Opera Coast
+* Opera
-* Android / Chrome 4.4, 4.4.3
-* BlackBerry 10
+* Internet Explorer 9+

 This is not to say that Web Starter Kit cannot be used in browsers older than those reflected, but merely that our focus will be on ensuring our layouts work great in the above.